nguyentamhongduc/SAR-ICP/README.md

 # STAR-ICP
-This is a repository for the MATLAB code of the developed SAR-ICP algorithm.
+This is a repository for the MATLAB code of the developed STAR-ICP (Stochastic Tuning Adaptive Robust Iterative Closest Point) algorithm.
 The code will be published here after the paper is accepted.